 Putignano Carnival is actually one of the most ancient carnivals in all of Europe dating back to 1384.
 During that year the Knights of Malta moved the relics of St Stephen to St Stephens Abbey in Monopoli to Putignano for protection.
 The locals followed the relics and celebrated with songs, dance, and comedy.

 Because of this during carnival you can witness many poets on the squares reciting satirical rhymes for entertainment.
-Masks and papier-mache floats take over the whole town in vibrant and colourful masquerade parades.
+Masks and papier-mache floats take over the whole town in vibrant and colorful masquerade parades.

 Cento Carnival | Rio Carnival Twin